orlboys/kana_card/README.md

 - A web-app designed to allow teachers and students to communicate.
 - Uses assignable flash-card lists for teachers to teach students content
+- Made for 日本語勉強, but can be used for all sorts of stuff

 ## STACK: